Skip to main content

 The hardest problem with million-token context windows is retrieval accuracy.
 Stuffing a million tokens into the context is useless if the model can't find the right needle in that haystack.

-DeepSeek's answer is Engram, a conditional memory system published in January 2026 that separates static facts (API signatures, database schemas, configuration patterns) from dynamic reasoning.
-On the Needle-in-a-Haystack benchmark at 1 million tokens, Engram pushes accuracy from 84.2% to 97%.
+DeepSeek published research on Engram, a conditional memory system from January 2026 that separates static facts (API signatures, database schemas, configuration patterns) from dynamic reasoning.
+On the Needle-in-a-Haystack benchmark at 1 million tokens, the paper reports accuracy improving from 84.2% to 97%.
+However, Engram was not carried into the shipped V4 architecture — the released model uses a different long-context approach, so the paper should be read as research direction rather than a description of V4 itself.

 That is the difference between a model that technically supports long context and one that actually uses it reliably.